davidlirving/kaldi-alveo-digits/README.md

 ```
 --use-energy=false
 ```
-9. Head to the [Kaldi for Dummies guide](http://kaldi-asr.org/doc/kaldi_for_dummies.html#kaldi_for_dummies_running) and put the scripts into the `kaldi_prep` directory.
+9. Copy the shell scripts from `kaldi_presets` to `kaldi_prep`.

 Finally, use `run.sh` to start training and running models on the prepared data.
 Sort through the logs if there are any problems.
 Results will be in `kaldi_prep/exp/tri1/decode` and `kaldi_prep/exp/mono/decode` in the form of `wer_{number}`.
+You can use the script `evaluate_accuracy.sh` on a decode log to determine which files do not match the Alveo transcription.

 ### ArchLinux Specific
 You may need alias `/usr/bin/python` to `/usr/bin/python23`.
+You may also need to set a path for openfst libraries to be detected `export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:/opt/kaldi/tools/openfst/lib`.

 ### Utterance ID significance
-Kaldi operates on `LC_ALL=C` for C++ style sorting.
+Kaldi operates on `LC_ALL=C` for C style sorting.
 Python3.7 with pandas can be a nuisance with underscores (which is primarily what Alveo metadata makes use of), so speaker_ids are treated as a 12 byte identifier and are filled with zeroes from the right side in order to ensure that each speaker_id is of the same length.
 This way, it does not matter how C/pandas sorting treats underscores and numbers.